coar-notify/coar-notify.net/webroot/content/catalogue/workflows/repository-pci/7.1/index.md

 ---
 title: Reject
 description: |
   Having reviewed the preprint, PCI rejects the offer to endorse it.
-If the editorial decision is that a revision is required, then the author is emailed to explain that resubmission will have to be made through the repository (as before).
+The author is emailed to explain that the repository resource will not be endorsed.
 date: 2021-03-08
 type: workflows
 scope: notify